 Welcome to our site!

-In the Hadjifrangiskou Lab (or in short, the H-team, or the Mighty Hadjis), we are interested in understanding regulatory mechanisms that underlie multicellular behavior and virulence in bacteria that cause urinary tract infections (UTI).
+In the Hadjifrangiskou Lab (or in short, the H-Lab, or the Mighty Hadjis), we are interested in understanding regulatory mechanisms that underlie multicellular behavior, bacterial competition and virulence in bacteria that cause urinary tract infections (UTI).
 The bacterial uropathogen we focus on the most is uropathogenic E. coli, which accounts for the majority of community- and hospital-acquired UTIs worldwide.
-We are especially interested in infection dynamics of uropathogenic E. coli in the context of specialized populations, such as catheterized individuals and diabetics.

 Our long-term goal is to identify better disease diagnostics, as well as pathogen-specific therapeutic targets

-(3) Define how UPEC sense and respond to stressors such as blue light in the environment and in the context of treatment (In collaboration with Dr. Bridget Rogers at Biomolecular Engineering)
+(3) Define how UPEC sense and respond to stresses such as blue light in the environment and in the context of treatment (In collaboration with Dr. Bridget Rogers at Biomolecular Engineering)